BETTER ENGLISH

 Today, many books on how to write effectively are readily available.
 If you walk into any bookstore, you will find a collection of books on how to write well.

-EFFECTIVE WRITING Made Simple from other books on how to improve your writing skill?
+What separates EFFECTIVE WRITING Made Simple from other books on how to improve your writing skill?

 First, this book is presented in a simple and easy-to-follow format: basic it is easy to read and understand.
 Second, this book is comprehensive: it covers every aspect of good writing-from grammar, correct sentences, effective use of words, paragraph development, to style and usage.
 With many examples and illustrations, this book is like a handy manual at your fingertips for easy reference.
 Effective writing is an essential communication skill in inter-personal relationships and in almost every profession.